Child injury cases need a specialist approach

 By the time the medical diagnostic process begins to catch up, the whole investigation has a momentum of its own which is hard to influence.
 This means that the police and prosecution steamroller can be susceptible to unfounded and arrogant attitudes of medical staff at the beginning, irrespective of the damage that is done to innocent families along the way.
 The existence and danger of this kind of ‘confirmation bias' is of course well documented in other areas.

-The Law in Fatal Cases
+The Law in Child Fatal Injury Cases

 In fatal cases, where there is suspicion of maltreatment, the CPS are likely to charge a person with murder, even if the worst interpretation looks more like the offence of manslaughter.